Araz-m/OpenFAST-DLC-campaign-Automator/README.md

-For detailed information on setup steps, please refer to the [OpenFAST-DLC-sampler-Automator ](https://github.com/Araz-m/OpenFAST-DLC-Runner/tree/main).
+For detailed information on setup steps, please refer to the [OpenFAST-DLC-Runner ](https://github.com/Araz-m/OpenFAST-DLC-Runner/tree/main).

 ## License